The winners of the 2019/20 School Travel Awards were honoured at a celebratory ceremony held in Kensington, London.

 Two of the awards recognised excellence within schools and each came with a £1,500 prize to spend on a school trip.

-Kingswood House School in Surrey was revealed as the winner of this year’s ‘My Best School Trip’ Award.
+Kingswood House School in Surrey was revealed as the winner of the 2019/20 ‘My Best School Trip’ Award.
 Teacher Ian Mitchell entered the Year 9 ‘Making a Modern Britain’ trip which involved visits to a host of locations and attractions across the UK.
 The experience has now become embedded within a whole programme at the school due to its success.

 The final accolade went to Jamie Kelly, deputy headteacher at Chantry Primary Academy in Luton, who was presented with the School Trip Champion Award.
 The unique award is designed to acknowledge the hard work of an individual who goes the extra mile when it comes to getting children learning outside the classroom.

-Editor of School Travel Organiser magazine, Keeley Rodgers said: “This year’s awards initiative has been the strongest so far with some fantastic entries and nominations which is great news for the school travel sector.
+Editor of School Travel Organiser magazine, Keeley Rodgers said: “The 2019/20 awards initiative has been the strongest so far with some fantastic entries and nominations which is great news for the school travel sector.

 “Getting children learning away from the confines of the school classroom has never been so important and there hasn’t been a better time for schools to explore all the different experiences out there.
 They can have a hugely positive impact on the next generation.”

 “The School Travel Awards play a crucial part in celebrating and championing the people, places and providers who make those experiences happen and we’re delighted to shine a spotlight on the best in the sector and raise awareness.”